 Gaming has come a long way from the 16-bit graphics of the past.
-Want to play online with friends?
+Want to ?
 All you need is the right hardware and a web connection.
 Purely in terms of accessibility, we’re at a stage where the majority of the world’s population can indulge in virtual entertainment.

 For better or worse, it’s become incredibly easy to jump into gaming.
 However, the world of gaming is constantly in a state of flux, with many new technologies influencing the scope of modern video games.

 From the proliferation of crypto mining to sweeping changes in international law, digital currencies, and peer-to-peer verification, technology is growing exponentially, causing drastic changes to how we do business, value art and design, and even how video games are made.

 Blockchain technology, the proverbial backbone of all cryptocurrencies, is transforming many aspects of gaming.
 But just how influential is blockchain technology?
 Will it affect the future of all online games?
 For the moment, there are no definitive answers to these questions.
 What is clear, though, is that blockchain technology has already provided evidence of its influence.

 From the creation of an entirely new genre of video games to the introduction of non-fungible tokens (NFTs), blockchain technology is used for a variety of functions in online gaming.
 Below you will find several examples of the implementation of blockchain technology in video games, as well as potential considerations for the future.

 Pay-to-win and free-to-play epitomize the current state of video games.
 Profits for gaming companies are at an all-time high, with the video game industry earning more than movies and music combined.
 Historically, the average consumer hasn’t been given many ways to share in those profits, which is why play-to-earn games are rapidly garnering attention.